arielramirez/hidive/readme.md

 - [react-slick](https://github.com/akiran/react-slick)
 - [react-select](https://github.com/JedWatson/react-select)

 ## Implementation Notes
 - There were  characters in the JSON data substituting the apostrophes.
 I manually converted them to apostrophes.
 - I realized that modals were using bootstrap after implementing them from scratch in react.
 I choose not to re-implement them in the interest of time.
-All features hidive.com features were retained except for the transition effects.
+All hidive.com features were retained except for the transition effects.
 - This was my first time working with Docker.
 A decent amount of time was spent figuring it out and setting up the server.
 - I have limited experience with CSS transitions and they were a pain point here.
 I implemented a few, but did not have time to finish all of them.